vibhanshu-mishra/discord-mcp-server/README.md

 - The desktop extension **runs only while Claude Desktop invokes it**; it is not a background daemon.
 - It is **local** to the computer where it is installed; there is no remote/cloud access in this project.
-- **Voice attendance is prospective only** — it cannot be reconstructed for periods when the collector was not running.
+- **Voice attendance is prospective only**, it cannot be reconstructed for periods when the collector was not running.
 - **Historical message sync** depends on the bot's channel access and on Discord's retention.
 - **Private user-to-user DMs are inaccessible** to the bot.
 - **Privately distributed extensions require manual installation** of new bundle versions (there is no auto-updater).